How We Calculate Execution Costs

 One-Way Spread

 Avantis is unique — spread only applies when opening a position, not when closing.
-This means the spread cost is half what it would be on other oracle-based exchanges.
+This means the spread cost is half what it would be on other simulated order book exchanges.

 Fee Structure